ethanwchen/ethanwchen/README.md

 </a>

 I’m an MSDS student at the University of Chicago with a BS in Statistics from UCLA.
 My research and specialization revolves around natural language processing based projects.

-- 🔭 I’m currently working on an my own start-up.
+- 👋 Hi I'm Ethan
+- 🔭 I play a lot of pickleball
-  - 🌱 I’m currently learning about cybersecurity and finance engineering.
+- 🌱 I’m currently learning about math and finance engineering.
+- 📫 I can be reached at ethanwchen@ucla.edu
 <div align="center">
 <a href="https://www.python.org/" target="_blank"><img style="margin: 10px" src="https://profilinator.rishav.dev/skills-assets/python-original.svg" alt="Python" height="25" /></a>
 <a href="https://github.com/" target="_blank"><img style="margin: 10px" src="https://profilinator.rishav.dev/skills-assets/git-scm-icon.svg" alt="Git" height="25" /></a>